 Carbon monoxide attaches to red blood cells, robbing your body of the oxygen it needs to thrive.
-It blends with these cells nearly 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+It blends with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets carried to the important organs via the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they don’t have it, they begin to suffocate.
+Carbon monoxide, on lieu of oxygen, then gets carried to the important organs by the bloodstream.
+In short, carbon monoxide robs your body of oxygen.
+Organs require oxygen; when they lack it, they begin to suffocate.

-Your body needs a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.
+Your body needs a long time to eradicate carbon monoxide; however, it can be drawn in much more quickly.